maneelusf/msds692/hw/recommender.md

 *Make sure that your web server process is still running after you break the `ssh` connection by using a browser to connect at your server's public IP address*.

-## parrt future notes

-*todo: add arg data types and data class for an article object*